bosoniq/vim-config/README.md

 # Build vimrc

 Configuration options are found in the `config` directory with one file per plugin.
-Files are concatenated using the build-vimrc script.
+Files are concatenated using the build-vimrc.sh script.

-    ./build-vimrc
+    ./build-vimrc.sh

-Running this script will create a `build/vimrc` file which will be the final vimrc file loaded by vim
+Running this script will:
+ - create a `build/vimrc` file which will be the final vimrc file loaded by vim
+ - copy the coc-settings.json file to `~/.config/nvim/coc-settings.json`
+ - install Composer libs

 # Loading vimrc
 To load the configuration add the following lines to your `~/.vimrc` or `~/.config/nvim/init.vim` file: